-Mechatronic Kit (modular set up for robots): Configurability Level 2 - User Run-time Configuration for a wider range of mechatronic options that are user configurable.
-Introduction of Intuitive programming methods: Configurability Level 2 - User Run-time Configuration

-Standardised interfaces for modular controller software: Configurability Level 3 - Run-time Self Configuration for software configuration in plug and play architectures.
-Autonomous configuration of safeguarding strategies: Configurability Level 4 - Autonomous Configuration coupled to Safety Interaction ability at Level 3/4.
+Mechatronic Kit (modular set up for robots): Configurability Level 2 for a wider range of mechatronic options that are user configurable.
+Introduction of Intuitive programming methods: Configurability Level 2 Standardised interfaces for modular controller software: Configurability Level 3 for software configuration in plug and play architectures.
+Autonomous configuration of safeguarding strategies: Configurability Level 4 coupled to Safety Interaction ability at Level 3/4.